Signs of a roof leak

 In the same way you should tend to roof leaks quickly, you also need to make any repairs in your gas line as quickly as possible.
 Gas line leaks can be dangerous and require immediate attention.

 If you have a roof leak emergency, there are steps you can take to protect your roof and home from more damage before professional roofers get there for repairs.

 The leak may not be obvious at first, as the water may be pooling in the attic or ceiling before it finds a place to burst through.
 If you notice your ceiling is holding water or there is a bulge in the drywall, you can poke a small hole in the center of the bulge with a screwdriver to drain the water in that spot.
 This lessens the damage to the ceiling and forms it into one stream.
 Collect the water in a large trash container rather than buckets or pans, so the container can be hauled outside for disposal.

 You may want to remove or cover any items that can be damaged by the leaking roof once you’ve gotten the leak contained to one area.
 You can follow up by searching for the source of the leak inside the house.
 Often the best place to start is in the attic.
 You can usually trace the source along rafters or along the roof deck.

 Emergency Roof Help

-If you have an emergency roof leak or need any help with any emergency roof repairs in Knoxville and Chattanooga, TN , know you can depend on the professionals at Burell Built Exteriors, LLC.
+If you have an emergency roof leak or need any help with any emergency roof repairs in Louisville and Chattanooga, TN , know you can depend on the professionals at Burell Built Roofing, LLC.
 We will get out to you as soon as possible.